 DAYS 10-14: NICE > FRENCH COUNTRYSIDE

 Do as the Europeans do and hop on the high-speed train down to Nice to exchange the hustle and bustle of Paris for the beautiful beaches of the French Riviera.
 Stroll around Vieux Nice’s Boulevard Anglaise and poke around the quaint shops here, chitchatting with shopkeepers in French.
 Climb to the hilltop castle for an unparalleled view of the Cote d’Azur, and belt your heart out at Karaoke night!
-Plus, you can choose to go on our optional excursion to Monaco and Italy, to see where Europe’s rich and famous go to play.
+Tour the Fragonard Perfume Factory, famous for its perfume, soap and cosmetics and discover the trade secrets of perfumes with a worker from inside the perfume factory!
+Plus, you can choose to go on our optional excursion to Monaco*, to see where Europe’s rich and famous go to play.
 We also spend time in St. Paul de Vence and Èze to connect participants with the medieval villages of Provence, sources of artistic inspiration for centuries.
 You’ll even visit Cannes, home of the famous international film festival!
 The final dinner is at an elegant restaurant right on the beach beside the Mediterranean, gentle breezes wafting, while candles and music give a fitting end to a trip that encompasses much of the best that French culture has to offer.

 DAY 15: RETURN FLIGHT TO THE USA

 Frequently Asked Questions

 Who can go on this trip?
 What kind of teen typically goes on this trip?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.